yonirab/gmapper/README.md

-The DB initialisations are currently performed via SQL scripts, and they take a while to complete, so be patient ;-) You will know when they are finished when the docker-compose temrinal stops spitting out "INSERT 0 1" logs.
+The DB initialisations are currently performed via SQL scripts, and they take a while to complete, so be patient ;-)

+You will know when they are finished when the docker-compose terminal stops spitting out "INSERT 0 1" logs.

 Once complete, run the app by pointing your browser to port 8080 on your docker host